patriciogonzalezvivo/thebookofshaders/appendix/04/README.md

     if( i >= 8. )break;
 }
 ```
-note that on some hardware, ```break``` does not work as expected and the loop doesn't bail out early.
+Note that on some hardware, ```break``` does not work as expected and the loop doesn't bail out early.

 In general, you'll want to keep the iteration count as low as possible and avoid the loops and the conditionals as often as you can.